richardmorgan1530/remote-cell-culture-monitor/README.md

 This project is currently under active development and is being shared to demonstrate my technical skills in embedded systems, Linux administration, networking, software development and laboratory automation.

+A brightfield microscope is being used here in place of an inverted cell culture microscope for testing purposes only.
+The intention is to use an inverted cell culture microscope mounted inside an incubator.

 ------------------------------------------------------------------------

 # Remote Cell Culture Monitor